-Like all 80C51 devices, the MPC82E/L52 has separate address spaces for program and data memory.
+Like all 80C51 devices, the MPC82E/L54 has separate address spaces for program and data memory.
 The logical separation of program and data memory allows the data memory to be accessed by 8-bit addresses, which can be quickly stored and manipulated by the 8-bit CPU.

 Program memory (ROM) can only be read, not written to.
-There can be up to 8K bytes of program memory.
-In the MPC82E/L52, all the program memory are on-chip Flash memory, and without the capability of accessing external program memory because of no External Access Enable (/EA) and Program Store Enable (/PSEN) signals designed.
+There can be up to 15.5K bytes of program memory.
+In the MPC82E/L54, all the program memory are on-chip Flash memory, and without the capability of accessing external program memory because of no External Access Enable (/EA) and Program Store Enable (/PSEN) signals designed.

 Data memory occupies a separate address space from program memory.
-In the MPC82E/L52, there is only a 256 bytes of internal scratch-pad RAM.
+In the MPC82E/L54, there is a 256 bytes of internal scratch-pad RAM and a 256 bytes of on-chip expanded RAM(XRAM).